jorgecarleitao/django-sphinxql/README.md

 -----------------

 * Only supports ``mysql`` and ``postgres`` backends (constraint on Sphinx engine)
-* Does not allow to index data from lookups
 * Null values are considered empty strings or 0 (constraint on Sphinx engine)
 * Only supports dates and times since 1970 (constraint on Sphinx engine)
 * Most Sphinx functionality *is not* implemented, notably real time indexes.